The Asymmetric Index of a Graph: The Index of Asymmetry

 \begin{proof} Since $G$ is an asymmetric graph, and in $G\vee H$, each vertex $u$ in $G$ has the same adjacencies to vertices in $H$, each vertex of $G$ will be unique in $G\vee H$.
 Similarly each vertex in $H$ will be unique in $G\vee H$. \end{proof}

 \begin{proposition} If $G$ and $H$ are non-isomorphic asymmetric graphs then $G+H$ is asymmetric. \end{proposition}

-\begin{proof} By Proposition 1.1, if $G$ and $H$ are asymmetric then $\overline{G}$ and $\overline{H}$ are asymmetric.
-Then by Theorem 1.1, $\overline{G}$ $\vee $ $\overline{H}$ is asymmetric.
-Since $\overline{G}$ $\vee $ $\overline{H}=\overline{G+H}$, by Proposition 1.1, $G+H$ is asymmetric. \end{proof} Other than the trivial case of a single vertex, the next smallest asymmetric graph has six vertices.
+\begin{proof} By Proposition 1, if $G$ and $H$ are asymmetric then $\overline{G}$ and $\overline{H}$ are asymmetric.
+Then by Proposition 3, $\overline{G}$ $\vee $ $\overline{H}$ is asymmetric.
+Since $\overline{G}$ $\vee $ $\overline{H}=\overline{G+H}$, by Proposition 1, $G+H$ is asymmetric. \end{proof} Other than the trivial case of a single vertex, it was shown by Erd\H{o}s and R\'{e}nyi \cite{Erdos} that the next smallest asymmetric graph has six vertices.
 Hence any graph with five or fewer vertices cannot be made asymmetric by removing or adding edges.

-Every graph on six or more vertices has a finite asymmetric index.
-To prove this we need the following lemma.
+There is only one asymmetric graph on six vertices \cite{Erdos}, only one asymmetric tree on seven vertices \cite{Quintas}, and only one asymmetric tree on eight vertices.
+In a graph $G$, two vertices $u$ and $v$ can be \textit{transposed} if there exists an automorphism $\sigma :G\rightarrow G$ in which $\sigma (u)=v$ and $\sigma (v)=u$.
+In a graph $G$, a vertex is \textit{unique} if its properties are distinct from the properties of all other vertices in G. In other words, a vertex is unique if and only if it is fixed under every automorphism.
+Note that a graph $G$ is asymmetric, if all of its vertices are unique.

-\begin{lemma}Every asymmetic graph on $n\geq 6$ vertices can be extended to an asymmetric graph on $n+1$ verties by adding a single vertex and a single edge. \end{lemma}
+\begin{lemma}Every asymmetric graph on $n\geq 6$ vertices can be extended to an asymmetric graph on $n+1$ vertices by adding a single vertex and a single edge. \end{lemma}

 \begin{proof}

 Let $G$ be an asymmetric graph without a pendant vertex.
 Let $G^{\prime }$ be a graph obtained by adding a new vertex $u$ and an edge $uv$, where $v$ is a vertex of maximum degree in $G$.
 We claim that $G^{\prime }$ is asymmetric.
 If $G^{\prime }$ is not asymmetric then there exists an automorphism $f$ where two vertices in $G^{\prime }$ can be transposed.
 We note that any automorphism of $V(G^{\prime })$ must send $v$ to itself since it is the only vertex of degree $\Delta (G)+1$ and $f$ must send $u$ to itself since it is the only vertex of degree $1$.
 Let $v_{i}$ and $v_{j}$ be two vertices that can be transposed by the automorphism $f$.
 Since removing the vertex $u$ will impact $v_{i}$ and $v_{j}$ in exactly the same way, then there exists an automorphism of $V(G)$ in which $v_{i}$ and $v_{j}$ could be switched.
 This would contradict the fact that $G$ is asymmetric.